egoist/docute/website/docs/guide/markdown-features.md

 The content goes here...
 ```

+Internally we use the blazing-fast [marked](https://marked.js.org) to parse Markdown, so almost all [GitHub Flavored Markdown](https://github.github.com/gfm/) features are supported.

 Check out the introduction for [Markdown](https://daringfireball.net/projects/markdown/) if you're not sure what it is.

 ## Links